xuanxu/starmatrix/README.rst

 That command will create a ``config-example.yml`` file in the current dir containing the default values.

 .. _`default values`: https://starmatrix.readthedocs.io/en/latest/configuration.html#default-values

+Starmatrix uses solar mass (M*) as the reference unit for all quantities, so internally the upper and lower limits for IMF are expressed in solar masses, Delay Time Distributions are expressed as [Supernovae per Year per M*] and the expelled elements file is expected to express data as expelled mass per solar mass, same as the supernova yields.

 Initial mass function
 ---------------------